PUBLIC INFORMATION SHOWING COMPLIANCE WITH THE GENERAL EQUALITY DUTY

-The links below provide access to a wider range of information held by the city council on its website and associated pages.
+We have also provided links to information held by the city council on its website and associated pages.
 These information sources support the council's decision-making process.

 Birmingham's Budget: The council has gathered information from a range of groups as a result of the public meetings held around the budget proposals.

-Consultation and Engagement homepage: Birmingham City Council values the views of local people and this page outlines the various ways in which the Council consults and engages its citizens such as the Be Heard and Be Involved databases.
-The databases lets you track what people have been asked, what they have said and what the council or other organisations have done as a result.
+Consultation and Engagement homepage: Birmingham City Council values the views of local people and this page outlines the various ways in which the Council consults and engages its citizens.

 Equality assessment homepage: Equality assessment is a way of considering the potential effects of proposals on different groups protected from discrimination by the Equality Act.
 It involves using equality information, and the results of engagement with protected groups and others, to understand the actual effect or the potential effect of functions, policies or decisions.